Buttonbush

 A Gulf Fritillary butterfly warms itself up on a Buttonbush

-Perfect-shaped flowers for butterflies
+Buttonbush flowers are shaped perfectly for butterflies

 The shape of the pom-pom flowers is perfect for butterflies to land on and warm themselves up.
 Butterflies need sunshine to help warm their bodies.
-This is why you’ll see butterflies sit on a plant and gently flutter their wings on a sunny day—they are cold and getting warmed up!
+This is why you’ll see butterflies sit on a plant and gently flutter their wings on a sunny day—they are cold and getting warmed up.

 The flowers also help feed butterflies with their nectar.
 Planting a buttonbush is a win-win for having a beautiful yard while feeding butterfly communities.